Updated May 5th, 2022 by Travel the Greek Way

 The Temple of Apollo

-Today, only the Temple’s foundations and some of its Doric columns survive and it is the same temple that was constructed in 330 BC.
+Today, only the Temple’s foundations and some of its Doric columns survive and it is the same temple that was constructed in 330 BCE.
 Made of soft porous limestone – and not marble- had significantly contributed to its advanced decay.

 You can see some of its pediments that decorated the Temple, in the nearby Delphi Archaeological Museum.